AustinMitchell/data-structures-cpp/Readme.md

     - Can select between full splay tree or semi-splay trees.
 Full splay operations splay the node all the way to the top of the tree while semi-splay will splay the node half way up the tree.
 Both display different performance metrics depending on the access sequence.
     - Supports iteration in-order
     - https://en.wikipedia.org/wiki/Splay_tree
+  - box
+    - Thread safe storage which can have one item emplaced with `put` and retrieved with `get`
+    - If there is no item in the box, `get` will block until an item is placed with `put`, and if there is an item then `put` will block until an item is taken with `get`

 ## Building Tests: